Pradnya1208/Telecom-Customer-Churn-prediction/README.md

 > Customers with higher Monthly Charges are also more likely to churn.<br>
 > New customers are more likely to churn.

-### Feedback

-If you have any feedback, please reach out at pradnyapatil671@gmail.com

 ### Optimizations

 We could use Hyperparameter Tuning or Feature enginnering methods to improve the accuracy further.